linehop/guides/creating-new-users.md

 ## What is a superuser?
 Superusers hold the highest level of clearance that enables them to:

-- Create new taverns and bar administrators.
+- Create new bars and bar administrators.
-- Monitor taverns and bar administrators.
+- Monitor bars and bar administrators.
-- Update details about taverns and bar administrators.
+- Update details about bars and bar administrators.
-- Disable/Enable taverns on the platform.
+- Disable/Enable bars on the platform.
-- Monitor Skip-the-Line pass sales for every tavern.
+- Monitor Skip-the-Line pass sales for every bar.
 - Send out global notifications.
 (Read [How do I send out global notifications?](https://github.com/linehop/guides/blob/master/Guides/notifications.md#how-do-i-send-out-global-notifications))

 A superuser profile includes a username and password.
 You will need to contact **[@istx25](https://www.github.com/istx25)** or **[@damonjones](https://www.github.com/damonjones)** to create a new superuser.